No one (especially guys like me) wants to admit their hands are small.

 So, What Is The Best Guitar For Small Hands?

-We’ve gone through some of the best guitars, all of which have rather reasonable prices for the quality that they provide.
+We’ve gone through some guitars which would pair well with smalls hands, all of which have rather reasonable prices for the quality that they provide.

 But which one is best for you?

 This will depend greatly on whether or not you want to play acoustic or electric.

 Both of these guitars come from extremely reputable builders, and they’ve got the proper physical attributes to match smaller hands, such as a shorter scale length, and thinner necks.